tagolino/sjtcaer/README.md

 - Creating a Search Component
      > Class syntax?
 - Setting State with Hooks
+     > Fix here the onChange error in console.
+     > introduce useState
+     > [var, setVar]
+          >> `var` will be the default value to use
+          >> setVar will be the updater that will be rendered in onChange event
+          >> all hooks begin with "use"
+               -- "useState"
+               -- "useEffect"
 - Best Practices for Hooks
 - Configuring ESLint for Hooks
 - Calling the Pet API